juandll/CTFs/PlanetMercury.md

 ````
 sudo arp-scan -I eth1 -l
 ````
-And the we run a nmap:
+And the we run a nmap with the IP we get from our network:
   ````
 sudo nmap -sT <ip>
 ````